 - Medical certificate

 - Two passport-sized photos

-- Signed document from employer/employment contract
+- A signed document from the employer/employment contract

 The steps involved in getting a work permit for teaching English in Israel: